Are alcohol and diabetic retinopathy linked? There is strong evidence that they are. But first, what is diabetic retinopathy?

 - Impaired color vision.

-Here’s an example of normal vision compared with diabetic retinopathy.
-As vision deteriorates, the black patches continue to spread.
+Here’s an example of normal vision compared with DR. As vision deteriorates, the black patches continue to spread.
 That can lead to total blindness.

 The researchers found that diabetics who drank alcohol had nearly two-thirds lower risk of developing the disease.
 That was in comparison with non-drinkers.
-However, there was no association between drinking and progression.
+But there was no link between drinking and progression.
 That is, once the disease began.

 So the bottom line is simple.
 Drinking alcohol greatly reduces the chance of getting this serious eye disease.

-Anyone who has diabetes can develop diabetic retinopathy.
-Risk of developing it can increase as a result of these.
+Anyone who has diabetes can develop DR. Risk of developing it can increase as a result of these.

 IV.
 Resources: Alcohol and Diabetic Retinopathy